sap-tutorials/Tutorials/tutorials/hana-clients-jdbc/hana-clients-jdbc.md

     ![Query](dbeaver-query1.png)

-    `DBeaver` also has the ability to view an entity relationship (ER) diagram, perform a comparison of two selected objects, import/export wizards, a spatial view for data containing location data, and two panels to aid in data analysis (grouping and `calc` panels).
+    `DBeaver` can also be used to create an entity relationship (ER) diagram, perform a comparison of two selected objects, execute import and export operations, view spatial data on a map, and perform data analysis with its grouping and `calc` panels.

 Congratulations!
 You have now created and debugged a Java application that connects to and queries an SAP HANA database and used the JDBC driver in a third party tool.